-a) You must provide us with any information we ask you for and that is reasonable for us to know, in order to establish your eligibility to register.
-Any information you provide must be accurate and not omit anything which might result in The Open University being misled as to your eligibility.
+a) You must provide us with the information we request in order to establish your eligibility to register.
+The information you provide must be accurate and not omit anything which might result in The Open University being misled as to your eligibility.
 Your information will only be used for the purposes set out in our Student Privacy Notice.